WebAssembly/spec/spectec/test-prose/TEST.md

 select t
 1. Assert: Due to validation, a value of value type i32 is on the top of the stack.
-2. Pop the value i32.CONST c from the stack.
+2. Pop (I32.CONST c) from the stack.
 3. Assert: Due to validation, a value is on the top of the stack.
 4. Pop val_2 from the stack.
 5. Assert: Due to validation, a value is on the top of the stack.